azoth-lang/azoth.language.design/control-flow.md

 semantics of `break`).
 Whereas `next outerLoop;` very clearly reads that it will execute the next iteration of the outer loop.

-Since Azoth follows the C family of languages in so many other regards.
-The `continue` will be recognized as a contextual keyword synonym for `next` that generates a non-fatal error.
+Since Azoth follows the C family of languages in so many other regards, `continue` will be recognized as a contextual keyword synonym for `next` that generates a non-fatal error.